Activities at Southern Lion Sdn. Bhd.

 On November 27, SL conducted such activities as collecting pre-loved items to be donated to the Orang Asli community in Tg Puteri.
 They also collected recyclable items that employees brought from their homes, such as books, paper, plastic and aluminum cans.
 A large majority of SL employees participated in these activities.

 2 Johor Zoo Cleaning Program

-On August 28, 2019, Southern Lion (SL) participated in the cleaning program at the Johor Zoo in Johor with the aim of raising employee awareness of the importance of community service activities that contribute to wildlife protection and environmental conservation.
+On August 28, 2019, SL participated in the cleaning program at the Johor Zoo in Johor with the aim of raising employee awareness of the importance of community service activities that contribute to wildlife protection and environmental conservation.
 In cooperation with the Johor Zoo management, 25 employees participated, primarily cleaning up animal cages.
 Through the program, they learned more about the animals and their habitats.

 3 Johor Zoo Painting and Planting Activities

 On January 11-12, 2020, SL conducted painting and planting activities at Johor Zoo in Johor, with the aim of beautifying part of the zoo, in cooperation with the Johor Zoo management.
 The space surrounding the lion enclosure has benches where people can sit and rest, but unfortunately they were moldy and no one was using them.
 As “lion” is part of our company name, SL cleaned and repainted the benches so that visitors would be able to use them and planted some flowers to beautify the area.
 Additionally, we painted the company’s lion character on a wall and beautified the area leading up to the lion enclosure.
 A total of 47 employees participated in these activities.

 4 Aid for Kim Kim River Toxic Pollution Disasters